skedwards88/ShortStories/content/t3_ml8sdb.md

 date_utc: 1617724781.0
 edited: true
 permalink: https://www.reddit.com/r/WritingPrompts/comments/ml8sdb/wp_an_immortal_being_occasionally_traps_people_in/
+genres:
   Fantasy: false
   SciFi: false
   Magical Realism: true
   Humor: false
   Horror: false
   Poetry: false
   Micro: false
 ---

 _Prompt: An immortal being occasionally traps people in a pocket dimension until they agree to play chess with him, for fun.
 It’s been 3 months since the last human was transported there, and they still haven’t left._